-- 1. Disconnect the AC adapter if it is connected. - 2.
-Switch the Network Master OFF. - 3.
-Place the instrument on its back on a plain surface and turn the lock screw of the battery compartment to match the unlock mark. - 4.
+1. Disconnect the power cord if it is connected.

+- 2. Switch the Network Master OFF. - 3.
+Place the instrument on its back on a plain surface and loosen the lock screw of the battery compartment. - 4.
 Remove the lid of the battery compartment. - 5.
 Pull out the battery from the compartment.